Community Support—Financial and In-Kind

 - Provided venue space at John M. Greene Hall for a performance by the Young@Heart chorus

-The college donated used computer equipment to area nonprofit organizations and municipal departments.
-From July 1, 2016, through June 30, 2017, the college donated 309 computer systems, 127 additional monitors, 7 printers, 13 projectors, one hard drive duplicator and an Eaton UPS system.
-The original purchase price of these totaled over $139,422.
-Donations of equipment were made to the Northampton School District, Northampton High School and Smith Vocational Agricultural High School and Northampton Public Schools, as well as other nonprofit organizations.
+The college donates used computer equipment to area nonprofit organizations and municipal departments.
+From July 1, 2018, through June 30, 2019, the college donated 110 computer systems and two professional inkjet printers.
+The original purchase price of these totaled over $150,000.
+Donations of equipment were made to the Athol School District, Northampton High School and Lighthouse Personalized Education for Teens of Holyoke.

 Five College Bus

-Smith contributes $92,916 (plus $33,800 from the Student Government Association) of the $626,110 given by the Five Colleges Consortium, in support of the PVTA (Pioneer Valley Transit Authority) and related bus service between Northampton, South Hadley and Amherst.
+Smith contributes $105,151 (plus $37,624 from the Student Government Association) of the $699,942 given by the Five College Consortium, in support of the PVTA (Pioneer Valley Transit Authority) and related bus service between Northampton, South Hadley and Amherst.
 The bus system, which carries more than a million passengers annually, also opens the Northampton housing market to University of Massachusetts students, thus helping to promote full use of the city’s rental housing.